olugo/Happiest-Group/README.md

 - The 2015 happyness rank has 12 columns.
 The 2016 happyness rank has 13 columns,The 2017 happyness rank has 12 columns.

 What questions (from above) can be answered using the data in this dataset? **Sunny**
+- All four questions from above can be answered using the data in this dataset